SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

 ESC key closes Contextual Menu or currently opened sub menu.

-On the top area you can find SyMenu title which doesn't have any particular function.
+On the top area you can find SyMenu title

-Then you can find Tools
+You can find Tools

 item which opens a sub menu that gives access to several core functions: